buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_4_Make_It_Official.md

 ```
 This is a heftier transaction, go over the comments!
 It does two things: creates an empty collection if necessary *and* it mints the NFT.
 You should be familiar with most of the syntax here.
 If something confuses you, just tag @Raza in #section-1-help on Discord and I'll come to your rescue :sunglasses:

 We won't be able to run this with the extension.
-Enter this in your terminal (make sure you update the arugments!):
+Enter this in your terminal (make sure you update the arguments!):
 ```
 flow transactions send ./transactions/mintNFT.cdc "0xf8d6e0586b0a20c7" "CatMoji #1" "Cat emojis on the blockchain" "ipfs://bafybeigmeykxsur4ya2p3nw6r7hz2kp3r2clhvzwiqaashhz5efhewkkgu/0.png"
 ```